 Local hotels, restaurants, and other gastronomic businesses therefore often have to rely on goods from abroad or farther inland, which entails higher costs.
 Moreover, the COVID-19 pandemic has severely affected the import of food and made it more expensive.
 This is another sign of how important it is for a region to be self-sufficient in staple food.

 Joint Agricultural Project of the City, DMG and FHF

 The agricultural project in Vilankulo, which was a joint initiative of the mayor of Vilankulo, William Tunzine, and the late Honorary Consul General for Mozambique, Senator E. h.
-Siegfried Lingel, aims to improve the starting position of local farmers.
-By increasing agricultural yields, dependence on other regions and countries is reduced in the long term.
+Siegfried Lingel aims to improve the starting position of local farmers.
+Increasing agricultural yields reduces dependence on other regions and countries in the long term.
 In addition, the sale of food can generate more income for the local workers.

 The municipalities of Vilankulo have selected farmers to participate in the project, which will run for one year.
 A total of 15 farmers aged between 19 and 60 years are learning more about the following topics: